benelan/gh-fzf/README.md

   - `alt-b`: Filter the list, showing runs from the current branch
   - `alt-u`: Filter the list, showing runs triggered by you
   - `alt-f`: Filter the list, showing failed runs
+- **Examples:**
+  - `gh fzf run --workflow test`: Filter the initial list to runs for the "test" workflow.
+  - `gh fzf r -b main -s failure`: Filter the initial list to failed runs on the main branch.

 ## Configuration